 There are certain steps that can be taken in the event you believe you did not receive an accurate refund before you accept payment from the Depot.

 You can ask for a recount of your containers.
-Depots have two ways of recounting your containers –either by placing your containers back in the sorting station for a recount or some Depots have camera footage of the count.
+Depots may place them back into the sorting station for a recount or, when available, may review camera footage of the count.

 Can I return beverage containers purchased outside Alberta for a refund?